symbolicdata/symbolicdata.github.io/Using.Git.markdown

 I'll have also the data from "upstream".
 And all these branches are different since they will be called "upstream/master", "upstream/...".
 The command "git branch -av" give you a list of all your branches including the "remotes".
 So you will see remotes/upstream/master, remotes/upstream/old-master, etc.

 In other words, renaming branches is a local business, i.e. no problem at all.

-7) In git, each commit has an "author" and a "committer".
-Usually the same, but look (with "gitk --all") into the repository and search for bc13d7a83ec4470de71faf13faa5cd40e862316c or look at <https://github.com/hemmecke/symbolicdata/commit/bc13d7a83ec4470de71faf13faa5cd40e862316c>.
-It says

-`hg-graebe authored February 17, 2013`
-`hemmecke committed February 22, 2013`

-Any you also should realize the sha1 is different from your original one: <https://github.com/hg-graebe/symbolicdata/commit/e6f59b7bd8f178b0ed80b4abb73507a2d4dc3c37>

-And exactly this difference is where the problems start.
-A check if two repositories have exactly the same content can be done in git by just checking whether the corresponding sha1's are identical.
-If they are not, there's something different (even if it is only a different committer or a different commit time).

-8) Git allows rewriting history (and that is what I have done with Albert's commits (I've taken out the html and pdf files).
-If the history has been published, one must find *everyone* who cloned the old history and ask him/her to remove it.
-Otherwise it will come back in.

 * * * * *